pandegroup/msmbuilder.parallel_assign/README.md

 Simple PBS Script
 -----------------

-Here's how I'm calling everything together in a PBS script
+Here's an example of how to use this code in a PBS job

     #PBS -N assign
 	#PBS -l walltime=1:00:00